Best of Hannity: Live from Alaska: Energy, Geography & the Summit Stage - August 16th, Hour 3

 I'm like, when am I going to have time to do that?

-I wish we would have had time to maybe do an event here in Anchorage and and meet people.
+I wish we would have had time to maybe do an event here in Anchorage and meet people.

-Um, but I think I definitely am planning on coming back.
+But I think I definitely am planning on coming back.

 I don't think you'll see me in December, January, February, but you might see me next August.

-Tonight on Hannity, we have both FBI Director Cash Patel and the Attorney General Pam Bondi uh on a number of topics.
+Anyway, 800-941 Sean, if you want to be a part of the program, just to give you some logistical information tonight on Hannity, we have both FBI Director Cash Patel and the Attorney General Pam Bondi on a number of topics.

-And so we'll have those those interviews, and tomorrow, right after the summit, we'll have the first interview, one-on-one interview with President Trump, and that'll also air on Fox.
+And tomorrow, right after the summit, we'll have the first interview, one-on-one interview with President Trump.